-Click here to go to the official Pinterest site.
-Signing for a business account is actually very easy.
+Step 1- Click here to go to the official Pinterest site.

-Your display name is the first place where Pinterest SEO begins.
+Your profile name is the first place where Pinterest SEO begins.

 If you remember, Pinterest is a search engine and profile name is one of the places where you can include your target keywords to get maximum exposure.